-All degree-seeking students admitted to the College are assessed for appropriate placement into the appropriate course including supplemental education or college-level courses, occasionally a student may be placed in a course below a 100 level for additional remedial coursework (below 100 level coursework has a different grading system and affects GPA and academic honors; see the appropriate section in this catalog) Academic advising, student orientation, and placement are all components of the new student process
+All degree-seeking students admitted to the College are assessed for appropriate placement into the appropriate course including supplemental education or college-level courses, occasionally a student may be placed in a course below a 100 level for additional remedial coursework (below 100 level coursework has a different grading system and affects GPA and academic honors; see the appropriate section in this catalog) Academic advising, new student welcome event, and placement are all components of the new student process required to take course placement tests in reading, writing, and mathematics to assess their current skills if ACT/SAT scores are not available.
+Students not seeking a degree or certificate must meet these requirements before registering for any class with an applicable prerequisite.

 Who must take placement tests?
 To assure the integrity of degree programs and a student's ability to succeed in college courses, the West Virginia CTCS (Nov.
 2010) established uniform standards for placement of students in college-level mathematics and English courses.
-Upon admission, all degree and certificate objective students are required to take course placement tests in reading, writing, arithmetic, and elementary algebra to assess their current skills if ACT/SAT scores are not available.
-Students not seeking a degree or certificate must meet these requirements before registering for any class with an applicable prerequisite.
+Upon admission, all degree and certificate objective students are